CameronClay/compiler/README.md

 - [-icode] Will output the intermediate code to the console.

 ## Note
-The code for this project is private but I am more than happy to show and expain it during an interview.
+The code for this project is private but I am more than happy to show and expain the code.